Event Driven Architecture

 .

-Sofware Topology
+Software Topology

 All Services can Fire Events.
 Some Services that dynamically can subscribe to an event can also listen to Events.
 To Listen to Events, a service should inherit from EnterpriseNode in addition of the Service own realization.
 Enterprise Node implements INotification and provides a common sink for all listening services.